Antynea/grub-btrfs/README.md

 - - -
 ### 📚 Manual usage of grub-btrfs
-To manually (re)generate grub snapshot entries you can run `sudo /etc/grub.d/41_snapshots-btrfs` which updates `grub-btrfs.cfg`.
-You then need to re-install GRUB by running one of the following commands:
+To manually generate grub snapshot entries you can run `sudo /etc/grub.d/41_snapshots-btrfs` which updates `grub-btrfs.cfg`.
+You then need to regenerate the GRUB configuration by running one of the following commands:

 * On **Arch Linux** or **Gentoo** use `grub-mkconfig -o /boot/grub/grub.cfg`.
 * On **Fedora** use `grub2-mkconfig -o /boot/grub2/grub.cfg`
 * On **Debian and Ubuntu based** distributions `update-grub` is a script that runs `grub-mkconfig ...`

-This process of updating the grub config and re-instaling GRUB can be automated to occur whenever you create or delete snaphots but the process of configuring this is slightly different depending upon your distributions choice on init system.
+This process can be automated to occur whenever you create or delete snaphots but this process is slightly different depending upon your distributions choice on init system.
 See the relevant instructions for your init system below.

 ### ⚙️ Customization: